Be part of something great. Join us in educating leaders of the next generation.

 Medical Insurance

-Medical insurance is provided by Cigna Healthcare.
+R-MA participates in 2 medical insurance plans provided by Aetna Healthcare.
 Coverage is available from a preferred national network of providers.
 Coverage is available for the employee and eligible dependents with premiums paid on a pre-tax basis.
 Randolph-Macon Academy pays for a percentage of the employee premium costs only.
 Enrollment is possible after hire, during our annual open enrollment, or upon a qualifying life or employment event.
+One plan is high deductible plan and one plan is a point-of-service plan.

 Dental Insurance